w3c/wot-usecases/REQUIREMENTS/profile-requirements-13.1.md

 2. Implementation requirements, constraints and behavioral assertions for Consumers
 3. Implementation requirements, constraints and behavioral assertions on Things

+Note: We don't want to prevent a TD to have forms for additional protocols, but these can be ignored by compliant consumers, and could be removed without affecting profile comformance and compatibility.
+This may be useful for consumers that support multiple profiles.

 ### Limit and reduce complexity
-Supporters: Oracle, Siemens
+Supporters: Oracle, Siemens, Ben, Cristiano(*)

 Complexity addresses at least the follwing two things to simplify the development and reduce the implementation effort:
-1. Implementation complexity on a thing and consumer, e.g. eliminating the need of RDF processing
+1. Implementation complexity on a thing and consumer, e.g. eliminating the need of RDF processing,
+2. but semantic annotations should be possible
-2. simplify thing description to have less variations
+3. simplify thing description to have less variations

 Other aspects are:
 - Effort for JSON implementation

+Note:
+Siemens:
+There should be multiple forms permitted, concerns on size limits on TDs, there may be edge devices with huge TDs.
+We should not limit the length of a TD.
+Context extensions (e.g. for units) may need RDF processing, semantic annotations are needed for that purpose.
+For simple semantic annotations, a JSON parser is sufficient.
+It is not required for all uses cases of the profile to implement RDF processing.
+It is hard to find these numbers for limitations, in some cases you have to do a specific agreement with a customer to agree on their constaints / system limits, need to discuss with the customer, identify frameworks, background, we cannot find a consensus.
+Each IoT project is different, each customer uses a different framework.
+Ben:
+agree with all points of Sebastian, not all profiles should impose storage size and bandwidth limits.
-- Limit storage and bandwidth requirements
-- Use finite (maximum) resources
+Cristiano: Disagree with limit storage and bandwidth requirements and Use finite (maximum) resources.

 ### Ambiguities
 Supporters: Oracle, Fujitsu, Intel(*)